 There’s a wealth of useful content in the numerous ceremony scripts that are available online and in hard copy publications.
 Troops can and do benefit when using them as resources.
 Bearing in mind though, if these scripts, and many more like them, were to be read verbatim, it would be difficult to keep the presentation flowing and expressive.
 Scouting ceremonies sometimes consist of presenters reading word for word, and when this is done, there should be ample preparation so the ceremony proceeds smoothly.
 A preferred approach is to use index cards serving as cues, and less obtrusive points of reference, during the presentation.
 (Please review Planning Ceremonies.)
 It’s suggested, the following scripted ceremonies can serve troops best, when they are adapted, and delivered from the heart.

 TRAIL OF THE EAGLE View Video

-– Review the Eagle Scout candidate’s Scouting history, from induction all the way to the Eagle Scout rank, stressing his growth in the ideals of Scouting.
-As this is being read, the candidate walks from the back of the room to the front where he is to receive his Eagle Scout badge.
+– Review the Eagle Scout candidate’s Scouting history, from induction all the way to the Eagle Scout rank, stressing their growth in the ideals of Scouting.
+As this is being read, the candidate walks from the back of the room to the front where they are to receive their Eagle Scout badge.

 VOICE OF THE EAGLE CEREMONY WITH FULL COURT OF HONOR PRESENTATION